-Similar to RRSPs and TFSAs, investments eligible for an FHSA can include: mutual funds, publicly traded securities, government and corporate bonds, ETFs, HISAs, and guaranteed investment certificates (GICs); however, there may be restrictions based on the FHSA plan provider.
+Similar to RRSPs and TFSAs, investments eligible for an FHSA can include: mutual funds, publicly traded securities, government and corporate bonds, exchange-traded funds (ETFs), High Income Savings Accounts (HISAs), and guaranteed investment certificates (GICs); however, there may be restrictions based on the FHSA plan provider.
 The prohibited investment rules and non-qualified investment rules applicable to other registered plans also apply to FHSAs.